Short-haul flight ban: Flanders

 In August 2010, activist group Wiloo (Werkgroep rondom de Impact van de Luchthaven van Oostende op de Omgeving) demanded a short-haul flight ban and a domestic kerosene tax in Flanders, similar to the ones imposed in Wallonia in 2006 and the Netherlands in 2005 respectively, due to the rapid increase of pollutive domestic flights.
 A spokesperson said 700 flights (20%) in or out of Ostend were only 300 kilometres or less, adding that it was 12 times more expensive to transport passengers from Ostend to Brussels by airplane than by bus.

-On 9 June 2020, during a lull in the COVID-19 pandemic in Belgium, Flemish Transport Minister Lydia Peeters participated in a short-haul flight of ASL Group from Brussels via Knokke to Antwerp, claiming she wanted to promote regional airports such as Antwerp, Ostend, Kortrijk during the aviation crisis, because she was 'convinced that regional airports have a future in Flanders because of their economic importance.'
-For several days, her action was fiercely criticised by citizens and environmental organisations, who argued regional airports were 'not economically essential at all, but a source of damaging and perfectly avoidable CO_{2} emissions'.
-Groen politician Imade Annouri remarked: 'This is utterly sending the wrong signal.
+On 9 June 2020, during a lull in the COVID-19 pandemic in Belgium, Flemish Transport Minister Lydia Peeters participated in a short-haul flight of ASL Group from Brussels via Knokke to Antwerp, claiming she wanted to promote regional airports such as Antwerp, Ostend, Kortrijk during the aviation crisis, because she was "convinced that regional airports have a future in Flanders because of their economic importance."
+For several days, her action was fiercely criticised by citizens and environmental organisations, who argued regional airports were "not economically essential at all, but a source of damaging and perfectly avoidable CO_{2} emissions".
+Groen politician Imade Annouri remarked: "This is utterly sending the wrong signal.
 Several countries around us are abolishing short-haul flights and investing in high-speed rail instead. (...)
-Businessmen can perfectly take the train to European destinations.'
-In light of the climate crisis, the Minister's decision was alleged to be 'irresponsible to society'.
-Peeters felt the need to apologise on three different occasions, first explaining she had accepted the proposal 'to take part in a press flight because business flights are an essential pillar of our regional airports', eventually expressing regret and declaring she shouldn't have embarked on the flight.
+Businessmen can perfectly take the train to European destinations."
+In light of the climate crisis, the Minister's decision was alleged to be "irresponsible to society".
+Peeters felt the need to apologise on three different occasions, first explaining she had accepted the proposal "to take part in a press flight because business flights are an essential pillar of our regional airports", eventually expressing regret and declaring she should not have embarked on the flight.